The functional architecture of the early vision and neurogeometric models: General principles of the organisation of the visual system

-Assuming that each $A \in \cS$ is the source of an ideal diffused reflected light, the corresponding point $ \bar{A} \in R $ receives the light emitted by the point $ A = \varphi^{-1}_\cN(\bar A) $ with an intensity that depends on the energy density at the emission point.\\[5pt] 4.
-The point $\mathcal F$ of the eye sphere, which is opposite to $\cN$, is assumed to be the {\it center of the fovea}. \\[5pt] 5.
-Let us denote by $S^2_{\text{eye}}$ the eye sphere and by $(x,y)$ the Euclidean coordinates of the tangent plane $T_{\mathcal F} S^2_{\text{eye}} $ of the eye sphere at the fovea $\cF$, associated with an orthonormal basis $(e^0_1, e^0_2)$.
-The stereographic projection of pole ${\cN }$
+Under the assumption that each $A \in \cS$ is the source of an ideal diffused reflected light, the corresponding $ \overline{A}$ is the point in the retina that receives the light emitted by $ A$ with an intensity that depends on the energy density at the emission point.\\[5pt] 5.
+We assume that the {\it center of the fovea} is a point $\mathcal F$ of the eye sphere, opposite to $\cN$. \\[5pt] 6.
+We denote by $S^2_{\text{eye}}$ the eye sphere in primary position and by $(x,y)$ the Euclidean coordinates of the tangent plane $T_{\mathcal F} S^2_{\text{eye}} $ of $S^2_{\text{eye}}$ at the center of the fovea $\cF$.
+The stereographic projection with respect to the pole ${\cN }$

-allows to consider $(x,y)$ as {\it standard conformal coordinates} of the retina $R \subset S^2_{\text{eye}}$.
-In these coordinates, the natural metric of the eye sphere, induced by its embedding into the physical Euclidean space $E^3 = \bR^3$, has the form
+allows to consider $(x,y)$ as {\it standard conformal coordinates} for the retina $R \subset S^2_{\text{eye}}$.
+In these coordinates, the metric of the eye sphere $ S^2_{\text{eye}} $, which is given by its embedding into the physical Euclidean space $E^3 = \bR^3$, has the form